moomochi/b00eys-HTB-WriteUps/Brutus_Writeup.md

 This made sense as Brutus was a password protected file , however downloading a data compression tool like 7-Zip fixed the issue right away and I was able to open up the file.

+NOTE FROM 09.2025 : On Hack the Box there's a key button next to the Download files that will display the password for the password protected file to unzip the files itself if you are planning to open these files on the provides HTB Machine or a Linux Machine.

 # Trying to Solve Brutus.
 So Brutus has 8 tasks in total to complete.
 This ranges from identifying the IP address used by the attacker to which command they used in sudo.